Mercedes-Benz: Environmental record

 Mercedes-Benz has developed multi-concept cars with alternative propulsion, such as hybrid-electric, fully electric, and fuel-cell powertrains.
 At the 2007 Frankfurt motor show, Mercedes-Benz showed seven hybrid models, including the F700 concept car, powered by a hybrid-electric drivetrain featuring the DiesOtto engine.
 In 2009, Mercedes-Benz displayed three BlueZERO concepts at the North American International Auto Show.
-Each car features a different powertrain – battery-electric, fuel-cell electric, and gasoline-electric hybrid.
+Each car features a different powertrain – battery-electric, fuel-cell electric, and petrol-electric hybrid.
 In the same year, Mercedes also showed the Vision S500 PHEV concept with a 19 mi all-electric range and emissions of 74 grams/km in the New European Driving Cycle.

 Since 2002, Mercedes-Benz has developed the F-Cell fuel cell vehicle.
 The current version, based on the B-Class, has a 250-mile range and is available for lease, with volume production scheduled to begin in 2014.
 Mercedes has also announced the SLS AMG E-Cell, a fully electric version of the SLS sports car, with deliveries expected in 2013.
 The Mercedes-Benz S400 BlueHYBRID was launched in 2009, and is the first production automotive hybrid in the world to use a lithium-ion battery.
 In mid-2010, production commenced on the Vito E-Cell all-electric van.

 In 2008, Mercedes-Benz announced that it would have a demonstration fleet of small electric cars in two to three years.
-Mercedes-Benz and Smart are preparing for the widespread uptake of electric vehicles (EVs) in the UK by beginning the installation of recharging points across their dealer networks.
+Mercedes-Benz and Smart are preparing for the widespread uptake of electric vehicles (EVs) in the UK by beginning the installation of recharging points across its dealer networks.
 So far 20 Elektrobay recharging units, produced in the UK by Brighton-based Elektromotive, have been installed at seven locations as part of a pilot project, and further expansion of the initiative is planned later in 2010.

-In the United States, Mercedes-Benz was assessed a record US$30.66 million fine for their decision to not meet the federal corporate average fuel economy standard in 2009.
+In the United States, Mercedes-Benz was assessed a record US$30.66 million fine for its decision to not meet the federal corporate average fuel economy standard in 2009.
 Certain Mercedes-Benz cars, including the S550 and all AMG models sold in the United States, also face an additional gas guzzler tax.
 However, newer AMG models fitted with the M157 engine will not be subject to the gas-guzzler tax, due to improved fuel economy, and newer models powered by the M276 and M278 engines will have better fuel economy.
 In 2008, Mercedes also had the worst average of all major European manufacturers, ranking 14th out of 14 manufacturers.
 Mercedes was also the worst manufacturer in 2007 and 2006 in terms of average levels, with 181 g and 188 g of emitted per km, respectively.

 Mercedes-Benz paid an additional US$38 million for failing to meet its CAFE standards for model years 2008–2011.

 In May 2017, Mercedes partnered with Vivint Solar to develop a solar-energy home storage battery.

 In February 2018, it was announced that Mercedes cabin air filters earned the Asthma and Allergy Friendly Certification.